Veleth/Thesis/notes.md

 Message length - limitation: possibly get the client to recieve parts of the message separately?
 Dropout - what if first, what if middle, what if last?
 What if GM?

-## ROADMAP:
+## ROADMAP
-Wed - polish GM roll area on GUI,
+Thu - GM dropout, dropout
-Thu - GM dropout, dropout, further commands, client-side dropout future - user list selection?
+future - user list selection?

 ## Questions:
 Neceessary?: split large messages into series
 User selection (for the roll)
 Calculations
 Encoding
+Reconnects?